YannickNoelStephanKuhn/EP-BOLFI/README.md

 EP-BOLFI (Expectation Propagation with Bayesian Optimization for Likelihood-Free Inference) extends the simulator optimizer BOLFI with the data featurization of Expectation Propagation.
 EP-BOLFI inherits the advantages of both: high stability to measurement noise and considerable reduction of computational effort.
 The performance is one to two orders of magnitude better than Markov-Chain Monte Carlo, counted in the number of simulator evaluations required.

-This is the accompanying repository to the article "EP-BOLFI: Measurement-Noise-Aware Parameterization of Continuum Battery Models from Electrochemical Measurements Applied to Full-Cell GITT Measurements", where EP-BOLFI is used to parameterize GITT measurements of a full battery cell.

-## Reproducing the data analysis in the article

-First, please download the SPMe benchmark results, GITT data and GITT parameterization results and put them into the root folder of your download of this repository.
+## Documentation

+[ep_bolfi](ep_bolfi/) contains the EP-BOLFI algorithm, a few example models, and utility functions that cover fitting functions, datafile imports, dataset processing, and visualization.
+For further details, please refer to [documentation](documentation/).

+## Examples

+The examples currently comprise of the code used in the [EP-BOLFI publication](https://doi.org/10.48550/arXiv.2208.03289).
+Apart from the SPMe benchmark, they analyze a GITT dataset provided by BASF.
+You can find the dataset at the DOI [10.5281/zenodo.7478267](https://doi.org/10.5281/zenodo.7478267).
+If you wish to re-run the parameterization yourself, copy the contents of GITT_data_and_parameterization_info.zip into the top folder first.
- - To perform the SPMe benchmarks from Aitio et al., please use spme_benchmark.py.
+ - To perform the SPMe benchmarks from Aitio et al., please use spme_benchmark_multimodal.py and spme_benchmark_unimodal.py.
 To calculate the tabulated results presented in the article, use evaluate_spme_benchmark_confidence.py.
  - To preprocess the OCV curves, please use ocv_from_cccv_and_gitt.py.
  - To view the GITT data, please use measurement_plot.py.
  - To estimate parameters from the GITT data from BASF, use run_estimation.py, and after that collect_gitt_estimation_results.py.
 This may take more than a week to run.